quicwg/datagram/draft-ietf-quic-datagram.md

 the datagram was lost.

-Similarly, if a packet containing a DATAGRAM frame is acknowledged, the implementation MAY notify the application that the datagram was successfully transmitted and received.
+Similarly, if a packet containing a DATAGRAM frame is acknowledged, the implementation MAY notify the sender application that the datagram was successfully transmitted and received.
 Due to reordering, this can include a DATAGRAM frame that was thought to be lost, but which at a later point was received and acknowledged.
 It is important to note that acknowledgement of a DATAGRAM frame